-Question: How can I create pop-up dialog boxes without using the alert, prompt, or confirm methods?
+Question: How can I create pop-up dialog boxes without using the alert

 On Netscape Navigator, however, this code results in a pop-up box displaying the unsettling and confusing message, "JavaScript Alert: Thanks for visiting our web site."
 Clearly, the word "Alert" is inappropriate, since all we want to do is greet the user, not scare him.